bloomberg/phabricator-tools/py/abd/README.md

 Report the state of a repository.
 * `abdt_workingbranch.py` -
 Git operations on working branches.
+* `abdweb_arcydcontent.py` -
+Render html to report the state of a running instance of Arcyd.
 * `abdweb_htmlformatter.py` -
 Provide useful utilities for formatting html.
 * `abdweb_page.py` -